noir-lang/noir-bignum/README.md

 ## Custom or predefined parameter set

-There are predefined parametersets located in `bignum/fields` of this library.
-Alternatively, you can create a new parameterset by populating a `BigNumParams`.
+There are predefined parameter sets located in `bignum/fields` of this library.
+Alternatively, you can create a new parameter set by populating a `BigNumParams`.

 ### Predefined Unsigned Integers